 When ADHD Meds Wear Off: Strategies for Better Management

-When ADHD meds wear off, individuals may experience a temporary resurgence of attention-related challenges.
-Attention Deficit Hyperactivity Disorder (ADHD) involves characteristics such as difficulty sustaining focus, restlessness, and impulsivity.
-While medication can help regulate these traits throughout the day, the period when its effects diminish—often called “medication rebound”—can be particularly challenging.
+When ADHD meds wear off, you may notice a temporary return of attention-related challenges.
+ADHD involves traits such as difficulty sustaining focus, restlessness, and impulsivity.
+While medication helps regulate these traits throughout the day, the period when medication wears off — often called “ADHD medication rebound” — can feel particularly tough.

 Understanding ADHD Medication Rebound

-What is Medication Rebound?
+What Is Medication Rebound?

-Medication rebound occurs as the medication’s effects gradually subside.
+ADHD medication rebound occurs as the medication’s effects gradually fade.
 During this time, ADHD traits that were previously managed may briefly intensify.
-Individuals might feel irritability, mood shifts, heightened impulsivity, or restlessness.
-While these feelings are temporary, they can feel distressing, especially if they appear at crucial times, such as during after-school homework sessions or quiet family evenings.
+You might feel irritability, mood shifts, heightened impulsivity, or restlessness.

 Causes of ADHD Medication Rebound